t16ing/env2/README.md

 `install/01-base/install-fail2cam.sh`

-If login fails, fail2cam can take the picture and send a notification to you.
+If login fails, fail2cam takes the picture and sends a notification to you.

-It requires a well-configured Telegram bot.
+It requires a configured Telegram bot API token.

 ## Fonts